Midland (DJ): Biography

 Real name Harry Agius, Midland grew up in Tanzania, where his father worked as an engineer, and Greece.
 He boarded at Downside School from the age of 13 in Somerset and later went to university in Leeds.
-In 2003, Agius heard a drum and bass mix tape of Andy C at Slammin' Vinyl, inspiring him to learn the craft of DJing.
+In 2004, Agius heard a drum and bass mix tape of Andy C at Slammin' Vinyl, inspiring him to learn the craft of DJing.
 An avid drum and bass fan, he purchased his first set of Technics turntables and upon moving to Leeds was offered a graveyard slot on the Leeds' local Pirate radio station 'Radio Frequency' under his first moniker, Apt Pupil.
 He went on to play a nights such as Momentum, Metropolis and Subdub, playing on the Valve Soundsystem warming up for DJs such as Grooverider, Andy C and Dillinja.

-Living in Leeds after University, he met likeminded producers and DJs like Pearson Sound, Ben UFO and Pangaea and attended nights such as Exodus, Subdub, Louche, and Back to Basics - which shifted his interest toward slower tempos.
-This ultimately paved the way for the emergence of the Midland alias.
-Since then he has become recognised for his ability to shift genres within his mixes, weaving together left field house, techno, rare disco, distinctive sounds from the UK and as a result can be found on lineups with a diverse range of artists every weekend.
+After graduating and moving to Leeds, he connected with like-minded producers and DJs, including Pearson Sound, Ben UFO, and Pangaea, and regularly attended nights such as Exodus, Subdub, Louche, and Back to Basics.
+These experiences shifted his focus toward slower tempos, laying the foundation for the Midland alias.
+Since then, he has become known for his genre-fluid mixes, seamlessly blending left-field house, techno, rare disco, and distinctive UK sounds, leading to appearances alongside a wide range of artists on diverse lineups each weekend.

 In 2013 he founded his label Graded in 2013 as an output for his own productions.

 In 2015 founded the sub-label Regraded, the sister imprint focusing on sample led disco and house music releasing music from the likes of Gerd Janson, Shan, Hubie Davison and himself.
 His first release as Midland was a collaboration with Pearson Sound (then Ramadanman) back in 2010, 'Your Words Matter' on Fink and Will Saul's label Aus Music.
 He went on to release his 'Play The Game' EP on Phonica Records in the same year, 'Bring Joy' on More Music in 2011, an untitled techno EP with Pariah on Work The Long Nights in 2012.
 His track 'Trace' on Aus Music became somewhat of a breakthrough in 2013.
 Tracks such as Archive 01, Realtime and Drumtrak all followed on his Graded imprint.
 He has remixed artists such as Mano Le Tough, Darkstar, Lone and Julio Bashmore - and has been remixed by Grain, Leon Vynehall and Motor City Drum Ensemble.
 In 2018, he founded another sub-label entitled Intergraded, with a focus on emerging artists.